atton16/serviceprovider/README.md

 A simple and lightweight Service Provider for node.js project.

-Initially intended to mimick Angular's service provider pattern on React Native.
+Initially intended to mimic behaviour of Angular's service provider on React Native.

 ## Install